ml-tooling/ml-workspace/README.md

 > _This workspace has a variety of **third-party Jupyter extensions** activated.
 You can configure these extensions in the nbextensions configurator: `nbextensions` tab on the file browser_

 The Notebook allows code to be run in a range of different programming languages.
 For each notebook document that a user opens, the web application starts a **kernel** that runs the code for that notebook and returns output.
-This workspace has a Python 3 and Python 2 kernel pre-installed.
+This workspace has a Python 3 kernel pre-installed.
 Additional Kernels can be installed to get access to other languages (e.g., R, Scala, Go) or additional computing resources (e.g., GPUs, CPUs, Memory).

-> _**Python 2** support is deprecated and not fully supported.
-Please only use Python 2 if necessary!_
+> _**Python 2** is deprected and we do not recommend to use it.
+However, you can still install a Python 2.7 kernel via this command: `/bin/bash /resources/tools/python-27.sh`_

 ### Desktop GUI